Polar Bear Counting & Writing Mats for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

 I love polar bears.
 They are beautiful, powerful, and different!
-They inspire me to create these free Polar Bear Counting & Writing Mats, to provide your preschoolers with a hands-on and fun counting and writing activity this winter.
-They would be the perfect addition to your winter math center for sure!
+They inspired me to create these FREE Polar Bear Counting and Writing Mats to provide your preschoolers with a hands-on and fun counting and writing activity this winter.
+They would be the perfect addition to your winter math center!

 Importance of Counting, One-to-One Correspondence, and Writing Skills

-It is important that preschoolers understand math concepts to set the foundation for the development of their number and math skills in the future.
-Also, when children develop a strong foundation in the number sense, they will be able to build their problem-solving skills, which are extremely important for their future.
+Preschoolers must understand math concepts to set the foundation for developing their number and math skills in the future.
+When children develop a strong foundation in number sense, they will be able to build their problem-solving skills, which are extremely important for their future.

-Now counting has to do with memorizing numbers in the correct order.
-Many preschoolers can count to five, some up to 10, and a few can count to 20 or higher, but it is essential that they match their counting abilities with their one-to-one correspondence skills.
+Now, counting involves memorizing numbers in the correct order.
+Many preschoolers can count to five, some up to 10, and a few can count to 20 or higher, but they must match their counting abilities with their one-to-one correspondence skills.

-When both skills, counting, and one-to-one correspondence, work together, children have a better opportunity to develop those important skills, to set up a strong foundation for more complex mathematical operations in the future.
-Now, there is also an opportunity to tie these skills with writing as well.
-In this case, children can trace the numbers, and the ones that have more advanced skills can copy the words next to them.
-That way they can practice their writing abilities as well.
+When both skills, counting and one-to-one correspondence, work together, children have a better opportunity to develop those essential skills to set up a strong foundation for more complex mathematical operations in the future.
+Now, there is also an opportunity to tie these skills with writing.
+Children can trace the numbers in this case, and those with more advanced skills can copy the words next to them.
+That way, they can practice their writing abilities as well.

 Polar Bear Counting & Writing Mats

-This activity is very easy to put together, and you will only need a handful of materials which are:
+This activity is effortless to put together, and you will only need a handful of materials, which are:

-This printable offers you one page for each of the numbers 0 – 20.
-If you want to use the activities for one-time use, you only need to print the selected page on regular printer paper.
-If you want to use the pages multiple times, print them out in white cardstock and laminate them, or place them in dry-erase pockets.
+If you want to use the activities once, you only need to print the selected page on regular printer paper.
+If you want to use the pages multiple times, print them out on white cardstock, laminate them, or place them in dry-erase pockets.

 Place the pages and polar bear mini erasers in your math and writing centers, and invite your preschoolers to read the number on each page aloud, count the dots in the grid, select the same amount of mini erasers, place them on the ice, and trace and write the number.
-To trace and copy the number words they need to use dry-erase markers.
+They need to use dry-erase markers to trace and copy the number words.
 If they want to copy the word on a sheet of paper, they need to use pencils, markers, colored pencils, or crayons.

 How to Use The Polar Bear Mats